 - 1. Assign emergency responsibilities to staff regarding individual capacities and normal service functions for each anticipated emergency situation. - 2.
 Cross-train staff and volunteers so the plan or part of the plan does not become nonfunctional if one person is absent. - 3.
 Require emergency preparedness training for all students and staff. - 4.
 Adapt emergency preparedness training to individual capabilities and limitations including persons with disabilities. - 5.
-Provide orientation and annual in-service emergency preparedness training for staff and volunteers.
+Provide training in a trauma informed, developmental age appropriat - 6.
+Provide orientation and annual in-service emergency preparedness tr 2024-05-08 18:06:00 and volunteers.